Danko-Lab/rtfbs_db/rtfbsdb/README.md

 3) Adding slots "cluster" and "tf_missing", renaming slots "tf_info", removing TF_ID for tfbs class

-4) Adding function: tfbs.importMotifs
+4) Adding function: tfbs.importMotifs()

-5) Adding function:tfbs.selectExpressedMotifs(), gene expression and motif filtering, separated from the constructor CisBP.createFromCisBP.
+5) Adding function:tfbs.selectExpressedMotifs(), gene expression and motif filtering, separated from the constructor CisBP.createFromCisBP()

 6) Renaming function: tfbs.enrichmentTest()

-7) Adding new cluster (apcluster) for tfbs.clusterMotifs
+7) Adding new cluster (apcluster) for tfbs.clusterMotifs()

-8) Renaming expected field for the results returned by tfbs.enrichmentTest.
+8) Renaming expected field for the results returned by tfbs.enrichmentTest()

-9) Adding parameter gc.robust.rep, use.cluster, threshold.type for tfbs.enrichmentTest.
+9) Adding parameter gc.robust.rep, use.cluster, threshold.type for tfbs.enrichmentTest()

-10) Adding parameter threshold.type for tfbs.scanTFsite.
+10) Adding parameter threshold.type for tfbs.scanTFsite()

-11) Adding parameter enrichment.type and pv.threshold for tfbs.reportEnrichment
+11) Adding parameter enrichment.type and pv.threshold for tfbs.reportEnrichment()

-12) The parameter orders are changed in some functions.
+12) The parameter orders are changed in some functions